Clarity: The Flexibility-Interpretability Trade-Off in Sparsity-aware Concept Bottleneck Models: Experimental Evaluation and Discussion

 \section{Experimental Evaluation and Discussion}

-\paragraph{Experimental Setup.} We consider two benchmark datasets with ground-truth attributes, namely CUB~\cite{WahCUB_200_2011} and SUN~\cite{SUN}.
+\paragraph{Experimental Setup.} We focus on the CUB~\citep{WahCUB_200_2011} and SUN~\citep{SUN} datasets as they provide the ``gold-standard'' per-instance ground-truth concept annotations required to calculate objective Precision; a metric fundamentally unattainable on larger, automatically-annotated benchmarks that lack human-verified labels.
 These datasets span diverse characteristics, including number of examples, classes and attributes; CUB comprises $11780$ examples divided into $200$ classes with per-example ground-truth attributes from a pool of $312$, while SUN comprises $14340$ examples, spanned across 700 classes with a pool of $102$ attributes.
-CUB attributes are highly visual attributes, e.g., \textit{wing color black, undeparts color orange}; the same holds for SUN, although it also includes a few non-visual cues, e.g., \textit{scary, research, stressful}.
+CUB attributes are highly visual attributes, e.g., \textit{wing color black, underparts color orange}; the same holds for SUN, although it also includes a few non-visual cues, e.g., \textit{scary, research, stressful}.
 For each dataset, ground truth information is provided via per-example attribute presence information.
 When using a VLM to compute the relation between the images and the attributes, we consider as concept set the ground truth attributes provided in each dataset; thus, in this case we consider no explicit ground-truth information and rely on the zero-shot capabilities of VLMs as commonly done in the related literature.
 We split the CUB dataset according to the typical split, i.e., $5990$ examples for training, $5790$ for testing, while for SUN we choose a $80\%-20\%$ split, the same for all methods.

 \textbf{Training Details.} To train the \textit{attribute predictor} and drive the computation of the auxiliary binary indicators $\boldsymbol{Z}$ for each of the considered methods, we exploit image embeddings stemming from the image encoder of a VLM, and specifically CLIP.
 We consider two commonly used CLIP variants, i.e., ViT-B/16 and ViT-L/14; this decision also facilitates the investigation of how different embeddings affect the inferred representations.
 To avoid re-computing the embeddings at every iteration, we pre-compute them and store them in an efficient format for repeated use.
 For the \emph{predictor-based} models, we train the attribute predictor for a fixed number of epochs for all combinations of datasets and embedding backbones.
 For the \emph{VLM-based} models, we compute similarities with text embeddings corresponding to the considered concept set.
 In all cases, the training of the binary indicators $\boldsymbol{Z}$ is performed by minimizing the corresponding sparsity-aware loss for each method over 1500 epochs across all experimental settings.
 After learning the amortization matrix for each method, we re-train the classification layer, i.e., $\boldsymbol{W}_c$, using different thresholds and for $200$ epochs each, to evaluate how effectively the sparse codes support classification, while ensuring a fair basis for computing the interpretability metrics.